 Manual Override Function

-The modern vehicle comes with a switch to switch on or off the TCS system.
-This system can be accidentally turned off during changing the car’s setting or clearing the vehicle which can activate the traction control light.
-If so, simply turn on the switch and the warning light should disappear.
+The modern vehicle has a switch on or off the TCS system.
+This system can be accidentally turned off when changing the car’s settings or clearing the vehicle, which can activate the traction control light.
+If so, turn the switch on, and the warning light should disappear.

 Does Traction Control Light Reduce Car’s Speed?

-Yes, bad alignment can cause stabiliTrak and trigger the warning light.
-However other things like defective steering angle sensors damaged faulty speed sensors or icy road conditions can also cause this problem.
-Hence you may struggle to drive in a straight line and make the sharp turn.
+Yes, bad alignment can cause stabilitrak and trigger the warning light.
+However, other things like defective steering angle sensors, faulty speed sensors, or icy road conditions can also cause this problem.
+Hence, you may struggle to drive in a straight line and make a sharp turn.

-The wheel speed sensor is attached to the bearing assembly that can wear out and wobbles.
-It can prevent the sensor from working properly and trigger the ABS light.
+The wheel speed sensor is attached to the bearing assembly, which can wear out and wobble.
+This can prevent the sensor from working properly and trigger the ABS light.
 A broken front spring can also activate the ABS light.

 Final words

-So, bad alignment can cause traction control light to come on however it isn’t the only reason.
-If you notice a TCS light on the dashboard, look for other bad alignment signs and treat them accordingly if find any.
+Bad alignment can cause the traction control light to come on; however, it isn’t the only reason.
+If you notice a TCS light on the dashboard, look for other signs of bad alignment and treat them accordingly.

 But if your car’s alignment is okay, focus on the other causes that can trigger the TCS light.
-Before bringing the car to an auto repair shop, try to reset the TCS and reboot the vehicle as it can fix the issue and save the repair cost.
+Before bringing the car to an auto repair shop, try resetting the TCS and rebooting it, as this can fix the issue and save the repair cost.